ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/extra-credit.md

 Right now, if the user clicks to remove a tasting note, it is simply removed.
 There is no double check.
 A lot of our users have complained about this since they will accidentally swipe and click.

-**Gaol:** Use an <a href="https://ionicframework.com/docs/api/alert" target="_blank">alert</a> to ask the user if they would like to delete the note, and then respond accordingly.
+**Goal:** Use an <a href="https://ionicframework.com/docs/api/alert" target="_blank">alert</a> to ask the user if they would like to delete the note, and then respond accordingly.
 Be sure to fully test this change and follow TDD as you develop the solution.

 ## Conclusion